oklookat/ansiblecfgs/README.md

 ## reality-sfy (needs to additional testing)

 Basic installation and setup of REALITY (steal from yourself).
-It is assumed that `basic.yml` has been run prior to this.
+It is assumed that `Basic` has been run prior to this.

 - Installs nginx and [XRay](https://github.com/XTLS/Xray-install).
 Configurations are set for both.
 For XRay, one client is configured.
 - Installs certbot (via pip) with automatic updates (via cron) and certificate retrieval.